X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain07terrainbasics.md

     }
 ```

 We will now be drawing twice as many vertices now, that is why the "* 3" has been replaced by "* 6" when specifying the number of indices.
-You can also see the second set of triangles being drawn clockwise relative to the camera, first the top-left corner, then the top-right and finally the bottom-right.
+You can also see the second set of triangles being drawn clockwise relative to the camera, first the top-left corner, then the top-right, and finally the bottom-right.

-Running this code will give you a better 3 dimensional view.
+Running this code will give you a better 3-dimensional view.
 We have especially taken care to only use the variables **terrainWidth** and **terrainHeight**, so that these are the only things we need change to increase the size of our map, together with the contents of the heightData array.
 It would be nice to find a mechanism to fill this last one automatically, which we will do in the next chapter.

 ![Summary](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/3DXNA1-07Terrain1.png?raw=true)